senchalabs/docs-i18n/guides/events/README.md

         }
     });

-We can add as many event listeners as we like.
-Here we're going to confound our user by calling *this.hide()* inside our tap listener to hide the Button, only to show it again a second later.
+You can add as many event listeners as you like.
+In the following example we are going to confound users by calling *this.hide()* inside our tap listener to hide the Button, only to show it again a second later.
 When *this.hide()* is called, the Button is hidden and the {@link Ext.Button#event-hide hide event} fired.
-The hide event in turn triggers our hide listener, which waits a second then shows the Button again:
+The hide event in turn triggers our hide listener, which waits for a second before it shows the Button again:

     @example
     Ext.Viewport.add({